Copyright law of India: Permissible use under fair dealing

-While the term fair dealing has not been defined anywhere in the Copyright Act 1957, the concept of 'fair dealing' has been discussed in different judgments, including the decision of the Supreme Court of India in Academy of General Education v.
+Case law example for permissible use of copyrighted material: While the term fair dealing has not been defined anywhere in the Copyright Act 1957, the concept of 'fair dealing' has been discussed in different judgments, including the decision of the Supreme Court of India in Academy of General Education v.
 B. Malini Mallya (2009) and the decision of the High Court of Kerala in Civic Chandran v.
 Ammini Amma.